thermalogic/SEES/README.md

 * version control with [Git/Github](https://git-scm.com/)
 * C/C++ and Python programming in [Linux/Ubuntu](https://www.ubuntu.com/)

-We emphasize breadth rather than depth on the these topics.
+We emphasize breadth rather than depth on these topics.
 The goal is to provide you with a brief introduction to more essential topics of computer knowledge and keep pace with the latest developments in computer technology in the short course.

 If you have concerns about the course, please email(cmh@seu.edu.cn) to me or open [the github issue](https://github.com/PySEE/home/issues).
 I value all suggestions.